Unreleased Half-Life games

 Half-Life is a series of first-person shooter games created and published by Valve.
 Since the release of the original Half-Life for Windows in 1998, several Half-Life projects have been canceled, including some developed by other studios.

 In 1999, Valve canceled a Half-Life port for Mac developed by Logicware.
-Half-Life: Hostile Takeover, an expansion pack for Half-Life developed by 2015, Inc, was cancelled in 2000.
+Half-Life: Hostile Takeover, an expansion pack for Half-Life developed by 2015, was cancelled in 2000.
 In 2001, Sierra, the publisher of the original Half-Life, canceled a port for Dreamcast after Sega announced its discontinuation.

 After releasing Half-Life 2: Episode Two in 2007, Valve struggled to settle on a direction for a new Half-Life game.
 Episode Three was canceled after Valve abandoned episodic development and began developing a new game engine, Source 2.
 Another Half-Life 2 episode, by Junction Point Studios, was canceled after Junction Point was acquired by Disney Interactive Studios.
 Valve moved the project to Arkane Studios, who developed it as Ravenholm, set in the town infested with zombies from Half-Life 2 (2004).
 Valve canceled it as they felt it was creatively restrained.

-Valve was in development of Half-Life 3 between 2013 and 2014, experimenting with procedurally generated levels, but canceled it as the Source 2 engine was still unfinished.
+Valve developed Half-Life 3 between 2013 and 2014, experimenting with procedurally generated levels, but canceled it as the Source 2 engine was still unfinished.
 A virtual reality (VR) game set on a time-travelling ship, Borealis, was canceled as the VR technology and tools were not complete.
+As of 2025, datamines and leaks suggested that a Half-Life game codenamed HLX was in development using Source 2.

 Half-Life era (1998–2004)

 Half-Life: Hostile Takeover

-On November 23, 1999, GameSpot reported that 2015, Inc. was developing a Half-Life expansion pack to follow Half-Life: Opposing Force.
-2015, Inc declined to comment.
-On March 18, 2000, the Adrenaline Vault reported that the new expansion was named Half-Life: Hostile Takeover, and that it had appeared on retail product lists with a release date of late August.
+On November 23, 1999, GameSpot reported that 2015 was developing a Half-Life expansion pack to follow Half-Life: Opposing Force.
+On March 18, 2000, the Adrenaline Vault reported that the expansion was named Half-Life: Hostile Takeover and that it had appeared on retail product lists with a release date of late August.
 On August 7, the Adrenaline Vault reported that Sierra, the publisher of Half-Life, had informed them that Hostile Takeover had been canceled.
 The stock keeping unit for Hostile Takeover was repurposed by online retailers for Half-Life: Counter-Strike.
 On June 21, 2001, Valve filed a video game trademark for "Hostile Takeover".
 After several extensions, the trademark expired on October 3, 2004.